open-and-sustainable/cirquant/docs/parameters-reference.md

 ## Best Practices

-1. **Use Meaningful Keys**: Product codes should match PRODCOM standards
+1. **Use Meaningful Keys**: Product codes should match PRODCOM standards (with dots)
-2. **Document Sources**: Add comments for parameter values from literature
+2. **Document Sources**: Consider adding source comments in the TOML file
-3. **Version Control**: Parameters are part of code for tracking changes
+3. **Version Control**: The `config/products.toml` file is tracked in git
-4. **Validate Ranges**: Ensure percentages are 0-100, shares sum to 1
+4. **Validate Ranges**: Ensure percentages are 0-100, potential ≥ current
-5. **Default Values**: Always provide sensible defaults
-6. **Consistent Units**: Weights in tonnes, rates as percentages
+5. **Consistent Units**: Define weights in kg (converted to tonnes internally)

-## Future Extensions

-Planned parameter categories:
-- Product lifespan estimates
-- Material composition percentages
-- Regional adjustment factors
-- Technology adoption curves
-- Price elasticity factors
+6. **Single Configuration**: All product parameters in one TOML file
+7. **Validation First**: Always validate configuration before processing

-## Parameter Update Workflow
+## Parameter Versioning and Traceability

-1. Update values in `CirQuant.jl` ANALYSIS_PARAMETERS constant
-2. Run processing to store in database
-3. Use PRQL queries to apply updated parameters
-4. Document significant changes in git commits
+Parameters are versioned through the git repository, allowing:
+- Historical tracking of parameter changes
+- Reproducibility of past analyses
+- Documentation of parameter evolution over time
+- Comparison of results using different parameter sets

+All parameter values are stored in the processed database alongside results, ensuring complete traceability of the analysis conditions used to generate any specific output.

 ## Related Documentation

+- [Configuration Guide](configuration-guide.md) - Step-by-step instructions for setting up an analysis
 - [Methodology](methodology.md) - How parameters are used in analysis
 - [Database Schema - Processed](database-schema-processed.md) - Parameter table structures
 - [Data Sources](data-sources.md) - Context for parameter selection